Berris provides an affordable alternative for divorcing or separating couples wanting to resolve issues such as:

 Mediation is a private process and not subject to public knowledge, which has its benefits if the parties or businesses have a high profile.
 Furthermore, should the parties not settle, everything divulged to the mediator, including confidential information or offers, cannot be used outside of the process and parties will sign an agreement to this end before the mediation.

 We know that no two cases are ever the same and we are dedicated to guiding you through the legal process with tailored solutions which work for you.
-Fill out the form to request your free consultation today.
+Fill out the form to request your free consultation with our expert mediation lawyers today.

 The office is open from 9 am to 5.30 pm Mondays to Fridays excluding bank holidays.
 In the event your call is urgent and require us out of hours please either telephone us on 020 3325 7415 or email us on info@berrislaw.co.uk or complete the online form.
 All are monitored 24/7.